 Problem: Human error while using the webinar platform.

-Answer: Prior to the event, get to grips with whichever platform you are using.
+Answer: Before the event, get to grips with whichever platform you are using.
 While doing a test run, learn how to use the control panel with someone else on the other end.

 Book A Webinar Speaker

-Arguably one of the most important features at any webinar, is the speaker.
+Arguably one of the most important features of any webinar is the speaker.
 With 48% of audiences reporting "poor presenter" as the main reason that they leave a webinar prematurely, it is in your best interest to book an engaging, articulate webinar speaker.